How Much Does a Wet Room Cost?

 We have a range of wet room fitters ready to offer you a free quote!

-On average, you can expect to pay between £4000 and £7000..
+On average, you can expect to pay between £4,000 – £7,000..

 Let's get started below!

-wet room
+grey wet room

-Average Cost of Installing a Wet Room:
+Average Cost of a Wet Room:

-The cost of a wet room is on average around £4000-£7000.
 This depends a lot on the size of the room.
 Installing a wet room is not an easy job, and there are a lot of different parts to it.
-From tanking the bathroom to prevent water leaking to tiling and sinking pipes, it is not a typical DIY job.
+From tanking the bathroom to prevent water leaking to tiling and sinking pipes — it is not a typical DIY job.

 Wet rooms are fast becoming a desirable feature to have in homes and can even add a considerable amount of value to your home.
-You should try and keep the design similar to the rest of your home, as it could look out of place.
+You should try to keep the design similar to the rest of your home, as it could look out of place.

 You will need to make sure that the floor has a slight gradient so that the water runs to the drain correctly.
 If this gradient is not done correctly, you could be left with standing water, and it could cause all sorts of problems in the long run.